 As such, rules provide structure, just as routines provide structure.
 It is one less thing to think about, just as the traffic light gives you one less thing to think about.
 It offers structure and guidance, but at the same time, not every rule would make sense to follow pedantically.

-For example, do you see the difference between don’t and don’t?
-If you didn’t, the difference is that in the first instance I used a straight quote, while in the second I used an apostrophe.
-Most wouldn’t even notice, but as a typographer, since I learned about the difference, I must insist on using the apostrophe.
+In the first instance, I used a straight quote (‘), while in the second I used an apostrophe or curly quote (’).
+Most wouldn’t even notice the difference in running text, but as a typographer, since I learned about the difference, I must insist on using the apostrophe.
 On my mobile phone, predictive text will often use straight quotes, and generally, I just can’t let it go; I am the only one who will notice, and yet I still go back to correct it to an apostrophe.
 Does it make my life better?
 No, it frustrates me every time.
 There is a comfort I get in having things be correct and “perfect”, and yet at the same time, the process of pedantic rule-following causes me stress as well.
 The need to follow rules is a neurotic process.

 Most frustrating, and yet in a way hilarious as well, is that I acknowledge that to a great degree the correctness I insist on is itself a construction.
 One may have a debate about whether or not the Earth revolves around the Sun, and we can point to facts and use mathematical models to justify what we deem to be correct.
 And although I can justify the typographic correctness I insist on by indicating it is better for readability and legibility, at the same time, it is merely a matter of convention; if I had learned that straight quote rather than apostrophe was the correct typographic character to use, would I insist on the correctness of the use of the straight quote, or would I go my own way and insist on the ever so slight improvement in readability and legibility of the apostrophe?
 And does it even matter at all what I insist on, given that I get my message across clearly regardless?